DriverCity/SPARK/docs/requirements/user_stories.md

     * Allotted time
     * Amount of time exceeded.
 2. ATTENDANT fines the CAR
+3. ATTENDANT has an option to remove the CAR's register number from the register number list view
-3. ATTENDANT continues patrolling.
+4. ATTENDANT continues patrolling.

 ## ATTENDANT: Paid outside parking with SPARK 2b
 1. GEAR informs the ATTENDANT that CAR has not exceeded the allotted time
+2. ATTENDANT has an option to remove the CAR's register number from the register number list view
-2. ATTENDANT continues patrolling.
+3. ATTENDANT continues patrolling.

 ## ATTENDANT: Parking disc outside parking
-1. ATTENDANT arrives to the parking area
+1. ATTENDANT arrives to the parking area and configures the maximum allowed parking time to the GEAR
-2. ATTENDANT taps “Get parking area information” on the GEAR and GEAR gets METADATA about the parking area from CLOUD.
-This METADATA would include at least
-    * Parking area identifier
-    * Maximum allowed parking time.
-3. GEAR informs ATTENDANT that the current parking area is a parking disc area
-4. ATTENDANT walks by CAR and taps “Scan” button on GEAR and GEAR sends to CLOUD information about “Scan”-button having been pressed in that parking disc area
+2. ATTENDANT navigates to the register number list view on GEAR.
+Register number list view shows each register number of parking disc parked CARs that GEAR can hear being broadcasted by BEACONs.
+The register numbers are sorted in an alphabetical order.
+Each heard register number is checked with CLOUD, making CLOUD provide METADATA about each CAR.
+The METADATA would include at least
+    * Point of time when parking registration to CLOUD was done.
+3. GEAR visualises the list to the ATTENDANT in such a way, that
+    * Valid parkings are highlighted with green color
+    * Invalid parkings (i.e. allotted time has been surpassed) are highlighted with red color.
+4. ATTENDANT patrols through the area.
+For each CAR, ATTENDANT compares the register number on CAR's license plate to the register numbers in the register number list view, although, ATTENDANT may at the same time check if there is a traditional parking disc on the windshield of CAR.
-    * IF GEAR receives the broadcasted register number from the BEACON inside the CAR, then the user story continues in **ATTENDANT: Parking disc outside parking with SPARK 1a**
+    * IF a traditional parking disc exists or CAR's register number is not found on the list, then the user story continues in **ATTENDANT: Parking disc outside parking without SPARK 1b**.
-    * IF NOT, then the user story continues in **ATTENDANT: Parking disc outside parking without SPARK 1b**.
+    * IF NOT, then the user story continues in **ATTENDANT: Parking disc outside parking with SPARK 1a**.

 ## ATTENDANT: Parking disc outside parking with SPARK 1a
-1. ATTENDANT looks at GEAR and confirms that the register number provided by the BEACON matches the actual register number on the CAR.
+1. ATTENDANT looks at GEAR
     * IF CAR’s staying time has exceeded the allotted time, then the user story continues in **ATTENDANT: Parking disc outside parking with SPARK 2a**
     * IF NOT, then the user story continues in **ATTENDANT: Parking disc outside parking with SPARK 2b**.